Blood transfusion: Significant blood loss

 A massive transfusion protocol is used when significant blood loss is present such as in major trauma, when more than ten units of blood are needed.
 Packed red blood cells, fresh frozen plasma, and platelets are generally administered.
 Typical ratios of fresh frozen plasma, platelets and packed red blood cells are between 1:1:1 and 1:1:2.

 In some locations, blood has begun to be administered pre-hospital in an effort to reduce preventable deaths from significant blood loss.
 Earlier analyses suggested that in the US, up to 31,000 patients per year bleed to death that otherwise could have survived if pre-hospital transfusions were widely available.
 For example, when a mother experiences severe blood loss during pregnancy, ambulances are able to arrive with blood stored in portable, FDA listed blood refrigerators, similar to those found in blood banks.
 Once the infusion is given on scene, the patient and the ambulance have more time to get to a hospital for surgery and additional infusions if needed.
 This could be critical in rural areas or sprawling cities where patients can be far from a major hospital and the local emergency medical team may need to use blood infusions to keep that patient alive during transport.
 Larger studies pointed to improvements in 24-hour mortality with pre-hospital plasma and RBC transfusions, but no difference in 30-day or long-term mortality.

 Unknown blood type

 Because blood type O negative is compatible with anyone, it is often overused and in short supply.
 According to the Association for the Advancement of Blood and Biotherapies, the use of this blood should be restricted to persons with O negative blood, as nothing else is compatible with them, and women who might be pregnant and for whom it would be impossible to do blood group testing before giving them emergency treatment.
 Whenever possible, the AABB recommends that O negative blood be conserved by using blood type testing to identify a less scarce alternative.

+Bombay blood

+Also known as hh blood group, this rare blood type cannot receive blood from any of the ABO blood group, and must receive hh blood from either another person with this condition or themselves (autologous transfusions).

+Blood deserts

+Since blood products acquisition, storage, transportation, and administration requires extensive infrastructure, there are several regions in which there is no blood, colloquially referred to as blood deserts.
+In these regions, blood transfusion is often not possible, and communities may have to rely on the commonly illegal practice of drawing blood directly from other community members.
+Blood deserts are a serious global health crisis that affects many people every year.